base-org/web/apps/base-docs/docs/tools/node-providers.md

 ## NOWNodes

-[NOWNodes](https://nownodes.io/nodes/basechain-base) is a RPC node provider that provides access to full nodes and APIs for 65+ blockchain networks including Base.
+[NOWNodes](https://nownodes.io/nodes/basechain-base) is a Web3 development tool that provides shared and dedicated no rate-limit access to Base RPC full nodes.

 #### Supported Networks